dotnet/docs/docs/ai/conceptual/embeddings.md

 ---
-title: "Using Embeddings for Semantic Analysis - .NET"
+title: "Using Embeddings to Extend Your AI Model's Reach"
-description: "Learn how embeddings enable AI models to perform semantic analysis in .NET."
+description: "Learn how embeddings extend the limits and capabilities of AI models in prompt engineering in .NET."
 author: catbutler
 ms.topic: concept-article #Don't change. ms.date: 04/11/2024

-#customer intent: As a .NET developer, I want to understand how embeddings enable semantic analysis and when to use them in .NET .
+#customer intent: As a .NET developer, I want to understand how embeddings extend LLM limits and capabilities in .NET so that I have more options during prompt engineering and better outcomes for my AI apps.

 ---